jamjarlabs/JamJarWeb/docs/reference/classes/vector.md

 **Returns:** *[Vector](vector.md)*

-The result of the multiplication
+This vector to allow chaining, the result of the multiplication

 ___